Board Governance Best Practices for Nonprofit Organizations

 The full board reviews and votes on the IRS Form 990 before it is filed.
 The Form 990 is the most widely viewed public document concerning the organization, its finances, activities, and governance practices.
 It is important that board members are familiar with its contents and that it accurately presents the organization to its constituents, donors, and media.
 Form 990 is a public document and one of the primary tools to shed light on the organization and its finances, activities, and governance practices.
 By posting the Form 990 on the organization’s own website and making it easily accessible, the board is supporting and promoting methodical transparency.

-State laws usually require at least one annual meeting for all boards, but one meeting is insufficient for boards to address all their governance responsibilities.
-Other structures and practices (e.g., board size, reliance on committee work, length of meetings, life-cycle position of the organization, geographical constraints) can affect the necessary number of board meetings and the optimal frequency.
+State laws usually require at least one annual meeting for all boards, but a single meeting is insufficient to address the breadth of governance responsibilities.
+Other structures and practices (e.g., board size, reliance on committee work, meeting length, the organization’s life-cycle position, and geographical constraints) can affect the number of board meetings and the optimal meeting frequency.
 The board must meet often enough to ensure it fulfills its fiduciary and strategic responsibilities.

 The board must formalize a process for setting appropriate compensation for the chief executive and approve their compensation package.
 The board is expected to establish well-defined guidelines to determine appropriate compensation for the organization’s chief executive.
 If the board offers too little, it could lose the chief executive to competing organizations; if it offers too much, it risks providing excess benefits and subjecting itself and the organization to intermediate sanctions.
 The board should follow the IRS’s safe harbor measures and rely on comparative data, have the compensation decision determined by independent board members, and contemporaneously record the decision-making process.
 The full board should approve both the process and the resulting compensation package.